Scientific Name

 Stapeliads are relatively easy to grow.
 However, they should be treated as outdoor plants as they will easily rot indoors and cannot flower without exposure to outdoor temperature fluctuations.
 They should be grown under cover so that watering can be controlled.
 Stapeliads require a reasonable amount of sunlight to promote flowering and maintain a well-shaped plant.
 Very shady positions will produce very poor flowering.

-The easiest and best way to propagate Stapeliads is from stem cuttings which can be taken virtually throughout the year.
+The easiest and best way to propagate Stapeliads is from stem cuttings, which can be taken year-round.
 Using seeds is also a method of propagation.

 See more at How to Grow and Care for Stapeliads.